metacpan/metacpan-cpan-extracted/distros/D/Dist-Zilla-PluginBundle-DROLSKY/share/CONTRIBUTING.md

 testing suite.
 You can install this and any other necessary non-Perl tools by running `./dev-bin/install-xt-tools.sh`.

+Then you can use `precious` to tidy and lint your code:

+    $> precious tidy -a
+    $> precious lint -a

-Please run this before committing your changes and address any issues it brings up.
+Please run `precious tidy -a` and `precious lint -a` before committing your changes and address any issues that it reports.

 You can also set up a git pre-commit hook that checks all changed files for linting issues by running `./git/setup.pl`.'